What does 0% APR mean?

 Cons of 0% APR

 • 0% APR is only temporary: 0% APR only lasts for a limited time.
-The card’s standard rate will apply once the promotional period ends.
+The card’s standard APR will apply once the promotional period ends.

-• 0% APR may not apply to everything: Some transactions—like cash advances—may still accrue interest during the promotional period.
+• 0% APR may not apply to everything: Some transactions, such as cash advances, may still accrue interest during the promotional period.

 • Fees: Just because there’s no interest doesn’t mean there are no fees related to an offer.
 Some cards might charge a balance transfer fee, for example.

-• Penalty APR: Monthly minimum payments must be paid during the promotional period.
-A late or missed payment might end the 0% APR offer.
-And there may be a penalty APR after a late or missed payment, which is typically higher than the standard APR that kicks in after the promotional period.
+• Penalty APR: There may be a penalty APR after a late or missed payment, which is typically higher than the standard APR that kicks in after the promotional period.

-Credit card offers with 0% APR may catch your eye with their promises of no interest.
-And depending on the card, the promotional APR may be for certain purchases, balance transfers or both.
-But it’s still important to do some homework so you’ll know exactly what to expect during and after the promotional period.
+Credit card offers with 0% APR may catch your eye with promises of interest-free spending.
+That may be possible.
+But it’s still important to do some homework so you’ll know exactly what to expect during and after the promotional interest-free period.

 Related Content